Boise Tourist Attractions

 Boise River Greenbelt

-The Boise Greenbelt, located along the Boise River, links 850 acres of natural area and parks.
-There are bicycle and walking paths, and wildlife viewing overlooks.
+The Boise Greenbelt, located along the Boise River, runs through the city center and links 850 acres of natural area and parks.
+The 25-mile Greenbelt offers a variety of cycling and walking paths, as well as wildlife-viewing opportunities.
+This scenic corridor is often used for both non-motorized commuting and experiencing nature.

 Julia Davis Park